drgmk/rzpsc/README.md

 This repository contains nearly everything used in the analysis upon which this paper is based.
 The main thing missing will be IDL *.pro files for subroutines, most of which can be found in the NASA IDL library.
 I am happy to supply any others.

+The compiled normalised light curve is in the file "figs/all-lc.txt".